What Is the Hardest Language to Learn? Top Challenging Languages Explained

 Japanese

 Japanese brings together three writing systems—kanji, hiragana, and katakana—alongside an intricate system of formal and informal language.
-Even spoken Japanese, with its pitch accent, can pose challenges.
+Research from The Journal of Japanese Language Teaching indicates that literacy acquisition typically requires 2,000+ hours of dedicated study for non-native speakers.

 Distinct difficulties: